 - (1) Substructures.
 Do not place loads on finished bents, piers, or abutments until concrete cylinder tests from the same concrete cured under the same conditions as the substructure element indicate that all concrete has at least 80 percent of its required 28-day compressive strength. - (2) Vertical members.
-For vertical members over 5 meters in height, allow the concrete to set for at least 4 hours before placing concrete for integral horizontal members.
-For vertical members less than 5 meters in height, allow the concrete to set for at least 30 minutes.
-Do not apply loads from horizontal members until the vertical member has attained its required strength.
+For vertical members less than 5 meters in height, allow the concrete to set for at least 30 minutes before placing integral horizontal members.
+For vertical members over 5 meters in height, allow at least 12 hours.
+Do not transfer loads from horizontal members until the concrete has reached the specified strength and has been in place at least 7 days.